This summer has been hot and dry in Houston and my high water bill reflects that. UGH!

 Main line leaks are wasteful and costly.

 They can continue to leak until leak is repaired or water is turned off.
 The main line water starts at the water meter which is usually in a black box located near the street.
 Main line leaks can be to your home or the sprinkler system.
 The main line pipe for your home goes from the meter to the home.
 The sprinkler main line goes from the house main line, to a sprinkler isolation valve to the back-flow device and then to the valves.
 This is all under constant pressure.
 If you think you have a leak, you can check for movement on at the city meter.
-You will need to make sure nothing is running.
-See picture below of a water meter with a low flow indicator.
+You will need to make sure nothing is

 Is it a leak in my house or in the sprinkler system?